 After some time, we began bundling methods and techniques into methodologies.
 You can think of methodologies as surefire recipes we follow so we can run our projects consistently on time and within budget - consistently being the key word.

-Just because some methodology worked on project A1 doesn't mean it will work on project A2.
+Just because some methodology worked on one project doesn't mean it will work on another.
 So we customize a methodology, slap a new name on it, and begin selling it as a new silver bullet to all our problems - only to end up with the same problem: the methodology works on some projects, but not on others.

 In addition to methodologies, we also create frameworks.
 They are more prescriptive than approaches (like waterfall or agile) yet more flexible than methodologies.